If you have a question about the event that is not answered below then please get in touch with the team by emailing [email protected]

 You can always hold your own relay event on the Schools Action Day - don’t forget to share your activities with us.

 Check out the relay route – if your school is located along the route, we’d love for your students to come cheer our runners on.
-Please contact Lauren, our schools coordinator, at [email protected] and she can let you know the date and time the relay will reach you.
+Please contact our schools coordinator at [email protected] and we can let you know the date and time the relay will reach you.

 Once registered, you’ll receive a welcome email with the link to our Schools Info Pack.
 This is an introduction to Running Out of Time, and a great way to get your school excited about taking part.
 We’ll be sending you lots of regular updates about the relay, the Schools Action Day, and the Message on Climate Action.